nav0713/uniT-mobile-app/README.md

 # uniT mobile application is my personal project.
+It can run in IOS and Android platform.
 This app is built using flutter with API integration as a backend and Flutter Bloc state management.

 A new Flutter project.